The White Buffalo (musician): Career

 The White Buffalo's first full-length album, Hogtied Like a Rodeo, debuted in 2002.
 This was followed by The White Buffalo EP, produced by Eels' Koool G Murder, which Smith states is about "relationships, love, loss and booze with a little murder mixed in."
 This EP was musically grounded in acoustic folk and country blues.
-He re-recorded the first album in a friend's living room in 2008, renaming it Hogtied Revisited, in it blend of elements of the folk, modern rock, and alternative country genres.
+He re-recorded the first album in a friend's living room in 2008, renaming it Hogtied Revisited, in a blend of elements of folk, modern rock, and alternative country.

 In 2010, a second EP, again musically grounded in folk, Prepare for Black and Blue, was recorded in six days with producer Jimmy Messer, and released through Chad Stokes' Ruffshod imprint via Nettwerk Records.
 The music and the artist captured the attention of Unison Music's Bruce Witkin and Ryan Dorn, who then signed The White Buffalo and co-produced Once Upon a Time in the West, an album that transitioned to a more roots rock sound, with some songs still retaining a folk style.

 In 2013, a fourth LP, a mix of folk and some blues rock, Shadows, Greys, and Evil Ways, was released on Unison Music Group to positive reviews.
 NY1 stated, "Not since Neil Young's Living with War has there been so strong an artistic statement about this country's occupations."

 The musically varied album, Love and the Death of Damnation, was released in 2015.
 In it, several songs being grounded in roots rock, while the song "Chico" incorporated Latin music, "Last Call to Heaven" fused folk, blues and jazz, and "Come On Love, Come On In" was a soul song.

 In August 2017 Smith released two tracks from his then-upcoming album Darkest Darks, Lightest Lights, the singles "Avalon" and "The Observatory", the latter a blend of soft-rock and country-folk, the former, which tells the story of a wayward man's search for peace, being described by Billboard as an "expansive country-tinged rock song."
 Darkest Darks, Lightest Lights, a blend of alternative rock, blues, country and folk, was released in October 2017 to positive reviews, and was Smith's most electrified rock album yet.